Dartvauder/NeuroSandboxWebUI/README.md

 2) Set up the model according to the parameters you need
 3) Click the `Submit` button to get the generated video

+### TripoSR:

+1) Upload the initial image
+2) Set up the model according to the parameters you need
+3) Click the `Submit` button to get the generated 3D object

 ### Shap-E:

 1) Enter your request or upload the initial image